18-HOLE WGA STANDING RULES – 2022

 Everyone who plays in WGA events deserves the same enjoyable experience.

-This Code of Conduct shall be enforced.
-The USGA gives the Rules Committee the complete authority to enforce any and all rules.
+This Code of Conduct shall be enforced and the USGA gives the WGA Rules Committee the complete authority to enforce any and all rules.